muratk5n/thirdwave/en/README.md

 ---

-AG L. James sounds antitrust, some in the left like her.
+AG L. James has some antitrust cred, some in the left like her.

 ---